MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-get-started.md

 ms.author: surbhigupta
 ---

-# Get started with Teams conversational AI
+# Get started with Teams AI library

-The Teams conversational AI library simplifies the process of creating and powering bots with AI capabilities.
+The Teams AI library library simplifies the process of creating and powering bots with AI capabilities.
 It provides APIs to access and manipulate data, as well as a range of controls and components to create custom user interfaces.

-Teams conversational AI library streamlines the process to build intelligent Microsoft Teams applications by leveraging the AI components provided by the AI library.
-You can easily integrate conversational AI, prompt management, and safety moderation into your apps and enhancing the user experience and improve communication.
+Teams AI library library streamlines the process to build intelligent Microsoft Teams applications by leveraging the AI components provided by the AI library.
+You can easily integrate Teams AI library, prompt management, and safety moderation into your apps and enhancing the user experience and improve communication.
 It also facilitates the creation of bots that uses an OpenAI API key to provide an AI-driven conversational experience, or the same using Azure Foundry.

-This article focuses on how to integrate Teams conversational AI library into your app and key capabilities.
+This article focuses on how to integrate Teams AI library library into your app and key capabilities.

 ## Initial setup

-Teams conversational AI library is built on top of the BOT framework and uses its fundamentals to offer an extension to the BOT framework capabilities.
+Teams AI library library is built on top of the BOT framework and uses its fundamentals to offer an extension to the BOT framework capabilities.
 As part of initial setup, it's important to import the BOT framework functionalities.

 > [!NOTE]
 > The adapter class that handles connectivity with the channels is imported from the [Bot Framework SDK](/azure/bot-service/bot-builder-basics?view=azure-bot-service-4.0#the-bot-adapter).